iamronsuez/iamronsuez.github.io/README.md

 ### Resume

-I am an agile Web Developer, passionate about working with Software as a Service based applications, develop REST APIs using the best web application frameworks.
-I like to build MEAN based systems , microservices and deploying apps using Amazon Web Services or Heroku.
+I am an agile Web Developer, passionate about working with Software as a Service based applications, develop REST APIs and crafting awesome user interfaces.

 ### About me

-I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, when I was 16 I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), I learned about algorithms, problem abstraction and programming in general.
+I'm a proficient full stack developer and entrepreneur enthusiast, since a young age I was fascinated about computers, software and systems, at the age of 16 I started my bachelor of Informatic Engineering at [UCAB Guayana](http://guayanaweb.ucab.edu.ve/), back then I started to learn about algorithms, problem abstraction and programming in general.
+At 2012 i started my professional career working as a web freenlancer, later i joined several smart companies giving contributions their grow and development and in 2017 I realocated to Santiago de Chile to work for a video streaming company called [Mediastream] (https://www.mediastre.am/).

-When I was 20 I started to work on the Internet field programming several web development projects using platforms such as [Upwork](https://www.upwork.com/freelancers/~01ba4f039661b19550), that opportunity crafted my experience working remotely using a foreign language with people from around the world, since there I've been looking for the best tools and approaches to solve any kind of problems using the computer science technologies.

-Today, i'm still eager to build new things, meet great people, develop ideas and generate better solutions to the people.

-## Skills

-### Frontend

-I have been working with angularJs for several projects, I use John Papa's Angular style guide, I use Less/Sass in order to craft beautiful interfaces,  I've used several frontend frameworks like Bootstrap, Zurb Foundation and Angular Material (this one is my favorite :D )I use gulp with several tasks for develop and production phases.

-Today i'm learning React and Angular in order to make better web applications using the cutting edge technologies outhere.

-### Backend

-I've worked with php, ruby, python and node.js, I turned my choice to node.js due its flexibility and usability, my normal stack is like a MEAN stack but decoupled from the Frontend, I love to build REST APIs and wrap my services around it, I've deployed production code to AWS, including hosting , domain and ssl configuration,  my web server of choice is nginx due its simplicity and its performance.

-Today i'm learning about Golang and the microservices pattern as i've developed several complex backend running as a monolithic block and i want to migrate them to a more decoupled ecosystem.

-### Mobile

-I've succesfully developed a few projects with several hybrid frameworks including phonegap and ionicv1, although i've a beginner experience in Swift / Android today i'm turning my expertise path in this field to React Native doing several small projects for fun and learning.

-### Networking

-At  [UCAB](http://guayanaweb.ucab.edu.ve/descripcion-de-la-academia.html), I attended to the CCNA EXPLORATION course, completing the 4 modules succesfully.

-### Entrepeneourship

-I attended to the [Caracas Startup Weekend Event](http://www.up.co/communities/venezuela/caracas/?lang=es) several times crafting my abilities in entreprenourship, startup science and business models.

-### Work Magnament

-I often use Slack, Trello, Jira among other tools for project management.

 ## Work

+### May 2017 - Today

+ I worked as Full Stack Developer getting involved at the core video management platform and being part of the OTT team building several websites and mobile apps for video consumption.
+I assumed the leadership on cutting edge projects giving technical and architectural advises in order to acomplish the company goals.

+ * Technologies: React, React Native, node.js, AWS, redis.

-### 2016 - Today
+### 2016 - 2017

-I've working as a remote freelancer developer for a Canadian contractor building [AnyDayBuddy](https://staging.anydaybuddy.com/), my current role is about to serve as programmer / technical leader for the core team, helping in frontend, backend, mobile and devops areas.
+I worked as a remote freelancer developer for a Canadian contractor building [AnyDayBuddy](https://staging.anydaybuddy.com/), my current role is about to serve as programmer / technical leader for the core team, helping in frontend, backend, mobile and devops areas.

 * Technologies: angularJs, nodejs using (Sails.js) , ionicV1 framework, OneSignal push notifications, Branch.io for deeplinking, Atatus for error logging,  Cloudinary for image storage and transformation, MongoDB, pm2, deploybot, Amazon AWS including S3, EC2, route53 and Cloudfront.

 ### 2014 - 2016

-I've worked as a Backend Developer [LCC Opentech](http://lccopen.tech/) obtaining strong experience in several techonology areas, agile development and team managment, I met awesome team members like [Daniel Iturriza](https://github.com/diturriza), [José Cols](https://github.com/josecols), [Nader Abu](https://github.com/naderst), [Robert Bevilacqua](https://github.com/RBevilacqua) among others guys who can serve as personal references  :).
+I've worked as a Backend Developer [LCC Opentech](http://lccopen.tech/) obtaining strong experience in several techonology areas, agile development and team managment, I met awesome team members like [Daniel Iturriza](https://github.com/diturriza), [José Cols](https://github.com/josecols), [Nader Abu](https://github.com/naderst), [Robert Bevilacqua](https://github.com/RBevilacqua).

 * Technologies: angularJs, Django REST framework, Amazon aws including S3, EC2, route53.

 ### May - Aug 2014
 Frontend developer at [4Geeks](https://www.4geeks.co/es/inicio/)